graphology/documentation/docs/design.md

 ## Mixed graphs & type precedence

-In a mixed graph, one should consider that directed edges will always take precedence over the undirected ones.
+With `graphology`mixed graphs, one should consider that directed edges will always take precedence over the undirected ones.

 Use the typed methods to solve the ambiguity.